jamesdiacono/Replete/README.md

 [Browse the text editor plugins](https://github.com/jamesdiacono/Replete/issues/5).

 Replete is in the Public Domain, and does not come with a warranty.
-It is at least as dangerous as the source code it is asked to evaluate, so be careful.
+It is at least as dangerous as the source code it is asked to import or evaluate, so be careful.

 ## Files
 - _replete.js_: A Node.js program.
 Read this file for instructions on its use.